Access member engagement platform

 Mental Health Foundation’s annual Mental Health Awareness Week takes place from 11–17 May 2026, bringing together organisations, workplaces and communities across the UK to raise awareness, challenge stigma and encourage positive action to support mental wellbeing.

-“Mental health affects people from all walks of life, yet many men still feel unable to speak openly about the challenges they face,” said Andrew.
-“Mental Health Awareness Week provides an important opportunity to encourage conversations, reduce stigma and share practical support that can make a real difference.
-At All Together Money, we’re proud to be supporting the campaign and creating space for open and honest discussion around men’s mental health.”
+Data and Information Manager at All Together Money, Andrew Naden who presented the session said: said: “Mental health affects people from all walks of life, yet many men still feel unable to speak openly about the challenges they face.
+Mental Health Awareness Week provides an important opportunity to encourage conversations, reduce stigma and share practical support that can make a real difference.
+At All Together Money, we’re proud to have supported the campaign and creating space for open and honest discussion around men’s mental health.”